mata-elang-stable/mataelang-docs/README.md

 Currently we're using USD drive to store all dependencies for the project.
 ## Offline Installations
 For offline installation purpose, we will be using the Ansible technology to automate the process.
+Please refer to [this](ansible/README.md) folder for Ansible offline install
 ## Online Installations
 For the online installation you need a stable internet connection to download all necessary dependencies and components from our repository.
 There are 2 method for online installation :
+1.
+2.

 #### Manual Installation
 For manual Mata Elang components installation there are several folders in this repository that contain the guidance for the installation :